Tribal chief

-A tribal chief or chieftain is the leader of a tribal society or chiefdom.
+A tribal chief, chieftain, or headman is a leader of a tribal society or chiefdom.

-Tribe
+Tribal societies

+There is no definition for "tribe".

 The concept of tribe is a broadly applied concept, based on tribal concepts of societies of western Afroeurasia.

 Tribal societies are sometimes categorized as an intermediate stage between the band society of the Paleolithic stage and civilization with centralized, super-regional government based in cities.
 Anthropologist Elman Service distinguishes two stages of tribal societies: simple societies organized by limited instances of social rank and prestige, and more stratified societies led by chieftains or tribal kings (chiefdoms).
 Stratified tribal societies led by tribal kings are thought to have flourished from the Neolithic stage into the Iron Age, albeit in competition with urban civilisations and empires beginning in the Bronze Age.

 In the case of tribal societies of indigenous peoples existing within larger colonial and post-colonial states, tribal chiefs may represent their tribe or ethnicity in a form of self-government.